AnthonyBloomer/nrql-simple/README.rst

 .. code:: bash

-   nrql "select uniqueCount(containerId) from NrDailyUsage facet apmAppName since this quarter" env='PROD'
+   nrql "select uniqueCount(containerId) from NrDailyUsage facet apmAppName since this quarter" --env='PROD'

 By default, the program looks for the environment variables ``NR_API_KEY`` and ``NR_ACCOUNT_KEY``.